-1. Check the engine oil.
-For instructions, refer to $\it Checking\ the\ engine\ oil$ in this chapter.

-- 2. If the engine oil level is not within the MIN and MAX ranges, add only certified engine oil of the recommended viscosity.
+- 1. Check the engine oil.
+For instructions, refer to $\it Checking\ the\ engine\ oil$ in this chapter. - 2.
+If the engine oil level is not within the normal operating range, add only certified engine oil of the recommended viscosity.
 Remove the engine oil filler cap and use a funnel to pour the engine oil into the opening. - 3.
 Recheck the engine oil level.
-Make sure the oil level is not above the MAX mark on the engine oil level indicator (dipstick). - 4.
+Make sure the oil level is not above the normal operating range on the engine oil level indicator (dipstick). - 4.
 Install the indicator and ensure it is fully seated. - 5.
 Fully install the engine oil filler cap by turning the filler cap clockwise until three clicks can be heard.